h34tsink/Conversation-Health-Toolkit/README.md

 - **Customizable personality template** anyone can use
 - **Variable-based system** for easy personalization
 - **Behavior modules** for different expertise areas
+- **OCEAN psychological profiling** to match AI to user preferences

 ## 💡 Use Cases